Brand New to play Daily's Place late October

 Being the band's first LP release in eight years, the album debuted at No. 1 on the Billboard 200, as well as the Independent Albums chart.
 It was the first independently distributed album to top the Billboard 200 in 2017, according to Billboard.

-Tickets for the show in Jacksonville go on sale to the general public this Friday, Oct.
+Tickets for the show will go on sale to the general public this Friday, Oct.
 6 at 2 p.m.
 Jags365 and Daily's Rewards members will have access to presale tickets beginning at 10 a.m. the same day.

 © 2017 WTLV-TV